Paris - Ile De France

 Michel Anguier sculpted the central low-relief that depicts The Passage du Rhin at Tholus.

 Two allegorical sculptured characters, based on a drawing by Le Brun, are sat at the foot of each obelisk and trophies that frame the central arch.

 These allegories symbolize the United Provinces; Holland is represented as a defeated woman, and the Vanquished Rhine as a man.

-The base of the arch bear the following Latin inscription:
+The base of the arch bears the following Latin inscription: